shashankvadrevu/KNN_DT_Specificity_Implementation/README.md

 ## Requirement

-1. Choose the best k by k-fold cross validation
+1. Choose the best k by k-fold cross validation.

 We can use two implementation of SKlearn are available based on the requirements